ICSE2020-MemLock/MemLock/README.md

 cd MemLock
 ```

-### Build the Running Environment using Docker
+### Build and Run the Docker Image

-We recommend that you perform the installation using Docker.
-This will save you a lot of time to configure the environment.
+Run the following command to automatically build the docker image and configure the environment.

 ```sh
 # disable ptrace_scope for PIN